chiiliensun/Web-Design-Challenge/README.md

     * The table must be a bootstrap table component.
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.

-    Place holder for data page image
   ![Images/Data_page.png](Visuals/Data_page.png)

 Smaller screen images were decided to not be put into the README.md file due to the extended length.

 **Please note that all the code for navbar is identical on all pages and correctly working on all but one.
 The Data Page - Plots dropdown would not work correctly on my own live server**